yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Implementations SHOULD allow the user to opt out of pinning, either in general or for particular servers.

+This document does not define how tickets are generated and some tickets may carry client informations.
+Such information raises privacy concerns and it is RECOMMENDED not to be included into the ticket.

 ## Ticket Protection Key Management

 While the ticket format is not mandated by this document, we RECOMMEND using authenticated encryption to protect it.
 Some of the algorithms commonly used for authenticated encryption, e.g. GCM, are highly vulnerable to nonce reuse, and this problem is magnified in a cluster setting.
-Therefore implementations that choose AES-128-GCM MUST adopt one of these three alternatives:
+Therefore implementations that choose AES-GCM or any AEAD equivalent MUST adopt one of these three alternatives:

 * Partition the nonce namespace between cluster members and use monotonic